 It is also a critical factor necessary for seed growth.
 To prove the necessity of oxygen in seed germination, you must take two beakers.
 In beaker-A, boil the water to remove the dissolved oxygen content.
 Then, cool the water and add few gram seeds to a beaker.

 Pour little oil into a beaker, which will prevent the entry of atmospheric oxygen.
 Lastly, allow the seeds to germinate for several days.
-In beaker-B, take wet cotton wool, place some gram seeds over it and allow seeds to germinate.
+Then, in beaker-B, take wet cotton wool, place some gram seeds over it and allow seeds to germinate.

 After 2-3 days, you could see the germinated seeds only in beaker-B. The experiment proves that air is necessary for seed germination.
 Oxygen helps in seed respiration and provides the energy source for the metabolism of complex biomolecules.

 Seed germination occurs within a temperature range between 0 to 50 degrees Celsius.
-Seed germinates best at a moderate or an optimum temperature within 25 to 30 degrees Celsius.
+However, seeds germinate best at a moderate or an optimum temperature within 25 to 30 degrees Celsius.

 - One grain sets inside the water.